 Keep kitchen appliances and utensils out of reach

-Move kettles, toasters, microwaves etc to the back of the worktop so they can’t be pulled off by a young child and put anything sharp or poisonous away in cupboards or drawers so they are out of sight and out of mind for little ones.
+Move kettles, toasters and microwaves to the back of the worktop so they can’t be pulled off by a young child.
+Put anything sharp or poisonous away in cupboards or drawers so they are out of sight and out of mind for little ones.

 Use the back two hob rings